cambridge-cares/TheWorldAvatar/Agents/OpenMeteoAgent/README.md

 }
 ```

-After receiving the above request, the agent will instantiate a weather station located at (52.52, -14.41) with historic weather data, retrieved with Open-Meteo API, from 2021-01-02 to 2021-01-03.
+After receiving the above request, the agent will instantiate a weather station located at (52.52, -14.41) with historical weather data, retrieved with Open-Meteo API, from 2021-01-02 to 2021-01-03.

 ### 2. Delete Endpoint
 Available at http://localhost:10101/openmeteo_agent/delete